 A cat colony is a group of feral cats that have taken over an area.
 These areas will have a food and water source nearby as well as some form of shelter.

-There are groups/individuals that will make sure there is food, water, shelter, vet care, etc provided for these cat colonies.
-Those are called managed colonies.
+Sometimes there are groups/individuals that will make sure there is food, water, shelter, vet care, etc provided for these cat colonies.
+That will then make them a Managed Colony.

 WHAT IS A FERAL CAT/KITTEN?